 What does a standard escalation management process look like?

 There are three steps in a standard organization response process.
-You will want to map the client escalation management process out and ensure all participants and stakeholders are crystal clear about the process and their role in it.
+You will want to map the client escalation management process and ensure that all participants and stakeholders know the process and their roles.

 Does this customer service escalation process flow look similar to yours?